thunfisch987/docs/frameworks/nuxt.md

 - new `useApplePwaIcon`, `useAppleSplashScreenPwaIcon`, `useFaviconPwaIcon`, `useMaskablePwaIcon` and `useTransparentPwaIcon` composables
 - injects `$pwaIcons` with all configured PWA icons: you can use them via `useNuxtApp().$pwaIcons` or inside your Vue templates

-New components, composables and `$pwaIcons` injection are statically analisable, that's, pwa icons types are generated when running `nuxt prepare` command: if you want to disable the PWA assets you don't need to remove the code (you can remove unused components/code later if you want to remove the new feature).
+New components, composables and `$pwaIcons` injection are statically analysable, that's, pwa icons types are generated when running `nuxt prepare` command: if you want to disable the PWA assets you don't need to remove the code (you can remove unused components/code later if you want to remove the new feature).